Pūkenga Hauora Hinengaro / Mental Health Clinician

 • Physical, mental and emotional resilience along with a commitment as a key member of our team to constructively address and overcome challenges as they arise.

-Candidates from a variety of clinical pathways are invited to apply
+Candidates from a variety of clinical pathways are invited to apply, must have at least 1 of the following:

 A full driver's licence is essential, and the successful candidate must be able to pass a safety check under the Vulnerable Children’s Act 2004.